zhulduz/backbone-fetch-cache/readme.md

 });
 ```

+A note on [Zepto.js](http://zeptojs.com/).
+This plugin uses `jQuery.Deferred`
+which is not included in Zepto.
+You'll need to add a third party
+implementation of `jQuery.Deferred`, e.g. [Standalone-Deferred](https://github.com/Mumakil/Standalone-Deferred)

 ## Options
 ### `cache`
 Calls to `modelInstance.fetch` or `collectionInstance.fetch` will be fulfilled from the cache (if possible) when `cache: true` is set in the options hash: